willothy/nvim-cokeline/README.md

     -- For example, if you want to keep terminals out of your cokeline:
     --   filter = function(buffer) return buffer.type ~= 'terminal' end,
     filter = nil,

+    -- If `last` new buffers are added to the end of the bufferline, if `next` -- they are added next to the current buffer. new_buffers_position = 'last',
   },

   -- Default colors for the foregound/background of focused/unfocused